PlaywithK/PWKUtils/README.md

 # PWKUtils Mod

 **PWKUtils** is a serverside Fabric mod that adds various quality-of-life features for admins and players, allowing server owners to customize chat, tablist, prefixes, and more on Fabric servers.

+Get it on modrinth: https://modrinth.com/mod/pwkutils

 ## Features